hazxel/sisyphus/C++/C++.md

 > **Tailing Return Type Syntax:**
 >
 > The trailing return type feature removes a C++ limitation where the return type of a function template cannot be generalized if the return type depends on the types of the function arguments.
 For example, `a`and `b`are arguments of a function template `multiply(const A &a, const B &b)`, where `a`and `b`are of arbitrary types.
 Without the trailing return type feature, you cannot declare a return type for the `multiply`function template to generalize all the cases for `a*b`.
 With this feature, you can specify the return type after the function arguments.
 This resolves the scoping problem when the return type of a function template depends on the types of the function arguments.

-### auto

-The `auto` keyword directs the compiler to deduce the type of a variable from its initialization expression.

-- Using auto drops references `&`, `const` qualifiers, and `volatile` qualifiers.
-- use `auto` to simplify for iteration
-- use `auto` to declare and initialize a variable to a lambda expression.
-- Use `auto` together with `decltype` to write template libraries.

-### decltype(auto)

-more accurate type deduction than auto.